Click on the question to get the answer!

 Can IFS assist me in purchasing equipment, chemicals, supplies?

-Yes, if you leave part of or the whole grant in a special account at IFS we will assist you in buying equipment, chemicals and supplies.
+Yes, if you leave part or the whole grant in a special account at IFS we will assist you in buying equipment, chemicals and supplies.

 Does IFS charge any administrative fee for the purchasing service?